Compose in color

 31/12/2021

-And I quickly redid a case (number 8) after having looked at the solution!
+And I quickly redid puzzle piece number 8 after looking at the solution!

 Et j'ai vite refait une case (la 8) en ayant regarder le corrigé !